Space Shuttle external tank: Super Lightweight Tank

 The Super Lightweight Tank (SLWT) was first flown in 1998 on STS-91 and was used for all subsequent missions with two exceptions (STS-99 and STS-107).
 The SLWT had basically the same design as the LWT except that it used an aluminium-lithium alloy (Al 2195) for a large part of the tank structure.
 This alloy provided a significant reduction in tank weight (about 3,175 kg) over the LWT.
 Manufacture also included friction stir welding technology.
 Although all ETs produced after the introduction of the SLWT were of this configuration, one LWT remained in inventory to be used if requested until the end of the shuttle era.
 The SLWT provided 50% of the performance increase required for the shuttle to reach the International Space Station.
 The reduction in weight allowed the Orbiter to carry more payload to the highly inclined orbit of the ISS.

-The Pegasus barge carrying ET-119 (which will be used on STS-121) is towed to Port Canaveral.
+The Pegasus barge carrying ET-119 (which was used on STS-121) is towed to Port Canaveral.